Today's Articles

 *The Sugarland 95 was affirmed on this date in 2018.
 This is a name given to 95 people believed to be Black convicts forced to work the sugarcane fields during the Jim Crow era.

 Archaeologists in the Houston suburb of Sugar Land are exhuming and testing their remains.
-The gravesites were uncovered in April during the construction of a new school on the former Imperial State Farm Prison site, a notorious penitentiary named for the Imperial Sugar Company, once the nation's leading sugar producer.
+The gravesites were uncovered in April during the construction of a new school on the former Imperial State Farm Prison site, a notorious jail named for the Imperial Sugar Company, once the nation's leading sugar producer.
 Officials from the Fort Bend Independent School District decided to call archaeologists to the construction site for the new building after a worker saw a human bone protruding from the dirt.

 New Poem Each Day